HiddenLevers

 HiddenLevers is a financial technology company with headquarters in Atlanta.
-It provides risk applications and analytics to financial advisors, portfolio managers and executive teams in the wealth management space.
-Users of the HiddenLevers platform access a correlations engine through an easy user interface to understand the drivers of upside and downside in individual portfolios, and across a whole book of business for an advisor or a wealth management institution.
-HiddenLevers has received critical acclaim for its investment proposal generation and its business intelligence platform that marries risk and revenue analytics.
+It provides risk applications and analytics to financial advisors, portfolio managers and executive teams in wealth management.
 HiddenLevers is also known for its scenario library, a visual compendium of several economic outcomes in the financial zeitgeist, created and updated by the HiddenLevers economic research team.
 As of April 2019, the company remains self-funded, against a backdrop of record investment in fintech worldwide, hitting $55 billion in 2018, double the year before.